mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 *   Hold the alt/option button after hearing the power on chimes.
 *   Connect to your network
-*   Select Try Ubuntu (Runs Ubuntu from the USB drive without installing it.
+*   Select Try Ubuntu (Runs Ubuntu from the USB device without installing it.
 Do not install it onto your computer.)

 # Create Live Ubuntu Drive With Persistent Storage

-Once you have Ubuntu running on your computer, you can now create a second USB drive which will also contain a bootable image of Ubuntu but with persistent storage.
-After you create this new USB drive, you will no longer need to boot using the USB drive which erases its data every time it is booted.
+Once you have Ubuntu running on your computer, you can now create a second USB device which will also contain a bootable image of Ubuntu but with persistent storage.
+After you create this new USB device, you will no longer need to boot using the USB device which erases its data every time it is booted.

 The following procedure has been extracted from [https://www.howtogeek.com/howto/14912/create-a-persistent-bootable-ubuntu-usb-flash-drive/](https://www.howtogeek.com/howto/14912/create-a-persistent-bootable-ubuntu-usb-flash-drive/)